 If you’re sending a lot of new traffic to your website though different marketing methods, then you need to ensure your website is working properly.
 Too many websites are poorly optimized, and end up letting a lot of traffic slip through the cracks.
+Here are tips to make website User Friendly.

 1. Ensure Your Content Is Easy To Read